-Our CEO, Jane Hanna OBE, will be lighting a candle on our Facebook page, and we would love for you to share your own photos with us, under her post, if you would like to.
+Our CEO, Jane Hanna OBE, will be lighting a candle on our Facebook page, and we would love for you to share your own photos with us, under her post.

-For those you who don’t use Facebook, but who would like to share either your candle image, or an image of your loved one – please email us your image by Monday 3 May and we will post on your behalf (unfortunately we can’t take hard copies via post).
-Alternatively, if you have friends or a family member who does use Facebook – they may be able to do this for you.
+For those you who don’t use Facebook, but who would like to share either your candle image, or an image of your loved one – please email us your image by Monday 2 May and we will post on your behalf (unfortunately we can’t take hard copies via post).
+Alternatively, if you have friends or family members who use Facebook – they may be able to do this for you.

 3. Online dedications

-Another way you can get involved in the event, is dedicate a cherry tree on our online dedication wall - Forever remembered, forever missed.
-Cherry trees have been chosen as the theme for the wall, as the cherry blossom represents the beauty of life, but also the fragility of life.
+Another way you can get involved in the event, is to add a dedication to our online dedication wall - Forever remembered, forever missed.
+Cherry blossom has been chosen as the theme for the wall, as cherry blossom represents the beauty and the fragility of life.

-Just click ‘dedicate your cherry tree’ and follow the instructions.
+Just click the purple button on the page to add your dedication and follow the instructions.

-You may want to decide in advance, on the words you would like to share, plus a photo if you would like to include one.
+You may want to decide in advance the words you would like to share, plus a photo if you would like to include one.